Fabrizio-Caruso/CROSS-LIB/README.md

 Cross-Lib would not exist without the cross-compilers and the support of their developers and the support of some people who have helped me handle the input/output of some targets.

-A partial list of the people who have helped in found in: https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/CREDITS.txt
+A partial list of the people who have helped in found in <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/CREDITS.txt"><b>Credits</b></a>

 -------------------------------------------